bermejoblasco/pruebas/labs-pr/Drive-user-engagement-across-all-your-devices-with-Microsoft-Graph/Includes/3_Integrating_MS_Graph_into_you_app/Outlook.md

 ## Get Personal contacts from outlook

-In UWP project go to **OutlookHeñper.cs** GetContacts method and follow the steps:
+In UWP project go to **Helpers/OutlookHelper.cs** GetContacts method and follow the steps:

 - Delete the code